Pir Gee

 In today's threat-filled digital world, having an incident response plan isn’t just a cybersecurity best practice — it’s a business necessity.
 As we’ve seen, the speed and clarity with which your organization reacts to a cyberattack can spell the difference between a minor disruption and a catastrophic loss.

-By anchoring your plan in proven frameworks like NIST, aligning your people, processes, and technology, and embracing automation, you can ensure that your IR strategy evolves as fast as the threats do.
+By anchoring your plan in proven NIST framework, aligning your people, processes, and technology, and embracing security automation, you can ensure that your IR strategy evolves as fast as the threats do.
 A well-executed incident response process doesn’t just reduce downtime and financial loss — it safeguards your brand, satisfies regulators, and maintains customer trust when it matters most.

 But resilience isn’t a one-time effort.
 Cyber threats shift daily.
 Your IRP must be tested regularly, updated frequently, and embedded deeply into your organization’s culture and operations.
 Whether you're responding to a ransomware attack, insider breach, or nation-state threat, preparation and execution will always be your best defense.